Morpheus (1998 video game)

 Morpheus is an American computer game released in 1998.

 Gameplay

 The game is a first-person adventure game similar to Myst with a point and click interface however, the player may also pan around a location by clicking and dragging the mouse.
 Clicking the mouse to go in a certain direction results in a transition video showing the player's movement.

+Development

+The game was developed by Soap Bubble Productions, a company founded in 1993.

 Reception

 Morpheus became a hit in Spain, with sales of 50,000 units in that region.
 Bob Mandel of The Adrenaline Vault gave the game the "Seal of Excellence".